Rules

 No realistic or detailed wounds.

-- "Blood" refers to any red or black liquid that comes from a wound.
+- "Blood" refers to any red or black fluid that comes from a wound.

-- Blood without visible wounds is not a concern.
+- Blood without a visible wound is not a concern.

 - These rules are enforced EXACTLY as written.
 Context is NOT taken into account.